 In 1943, the first annual All-Star High School Football Game was sponsored by the Quarterback Club to benefit the Crippled Children’s Clinic.
 From that first game $40,011.19 went to the Crippled Children’s Clinic.
 As the years rolled by, the total contributions generated by the game grew.
 Soon the clinic began to outgrow its facilities, and a new larger dream hospital was waiting in the wings to become a reality.
 The magnificent hospital “that football built” opened in September 1951.
 The Quarterback Club and others had raised over three million dollars to build a six-story, fully equipped facility called the Crippled Children’s Clinic and Hospital.

 The story of the Crippled Children’s Hospital came to a happy ending in 1969 when Drs.
 Salk and Sabin developed a vaccine against polio in 1954.
 With polio mercifully eradicated, the hospital closed its doors, and the building was sold to the University of Alabama Medical Center.
-While the story of the Crippled Children’s Hospital ended, the story of the Crippled Children’s Foundation was just beginning.
+While the story of the Crippled Children’s Hospital ended, the story of the Crippled Children’s Foundation, now called the Quarterbacking Children’s Health Foundation, was just beginning.
 Money from the sale of the Crippled Children’s Hospital was placed in a fund to benefit children throughout Alabama by defraying medical expenses.

 The Monday Morning Quarterback Club and the Quarterbacking Children’s Health Foundation continue their dedication to the well-being of children.
 Both organizations have an ongoing commitment to care for the needs of our state’s greatest natural resource.
 Because of these joint efforts, the Foundation has contributed more than $31 million dollars to various charitable projects over the years.